 My inspiration has always been the push and pull of things; negotiating states of momentary equilibrium between reason and “non-reason,” an embodied experience of being.
-It is also a reaction to changes pervading every aspect of our contemporary world: issues of tactility and visual representation, suspended states between pragmatism and ideology, a futile yet relentless aspiration for perfection.
+It is also a reaction to changes pervading every aspect of our contemporary world: issues of digital technology, Ai, machine learning, the loss of tactility and the over-emphasis of (visual) representation, which create suspended states between pragmatism and ideology, and a futile yet relentless aspiration for perfection.

 Parlor Games is a series of installations where this is the most evident.
 The series explores epistemology, objectivity, and language by tactile, subjective and autobiographical means.